george-0-huang/visio/README.md

 ## Getting Started

+    This project provide the source code to produce a software : produce.exe , which enable finance team to define/update a JSON based rule to drive the softeware to generate the rule based price.

-    These instructions below will  cover the stpes to build the project on windows 10 system
+    These instructions below will cover the stpes to build the project on windows 10 system (smilars steps shold also works for Linux with gcc, not verified)

 ### Prerequisites